CHIKKIZZY/cs512_TA_CodeSamples/README.md

 # Run Script Instruction
 Dependencies: You should have the latest version(v11.1.0) of tensorflow/tensorflow-gpu installed.

 To run the script use command: python tf_sample_cnn.py

+Depending on your system's resources this script should run any where from 5 minutes to 1 hr.
+Training on my laptop with 16GB memory, Core i7 8th generation 2.20 GHz, and NVIDIA GeForce GTX 1050 Ti GPU takes about 4 minutes on average.

 # Note
 This sample code is intended as a bootstrap for AS4.